-Too often, we get caught up in how amazing our own technology is.
-We know it so well, all that it can do, all the problems that it can solve—so should the world!
+All too often we get caught up in how amazing our own technology is.
+We know it so well: all that it can do, all the problems that it can solve—so should the world!

-What can so easily be missed is how to connect a customer to the amazing nature of your product.
+But what can so easily be missed is connecting a customer to the amazing nature of your product.
 And that, no matter all the bells and whistles in the world, comes down to quality storytelling.
-A product story that engages is one that drives an emotional response, one that a customer actually ENJOYS hearing.
+An engaging product story is one that drives an emotional response, and is one that a customer actually enjoys hearing.

-And what’s great is that everyone can be a great storyteller.
-It’s all about the fundamentals.
-Here is what we recommend for telling great stories about technology:
+What’s great is that everyone can be a great storyteller.
+It’s all about the understanding the basics.

 These aren’t too far off from your favorite novel or movie.